thehaohcm/DevOpsLabs/Java/readme.md

         . if > 0:  o1 > o2
         . if < 0: o1 < o2
         . if = 0: o1 = o2
+  - The 'return' keyword using in lambda must be inside curly brackets {}, and the parameter must be inside round brackets.
+If not => throws exception
   - Method Reference:
     + used as the same in method which allow Functional Interface by passing an existing method (a way to reduce code)
     + can be stored as variable with 'var' or an Interface type